Chikel/redux-example/README.md

 # redux-example
-Playnig with Redux and Angular2
+Playing with Redux and Angular2